jbarrere3/FunDiv_ipm/README.md

 # FunDiv_ipm

-Repository containing the code to run the model and statistical analyses of the paper "_The functional composition of tree communities interacts with climate to shape forest resilience to storm disturbances_" by Julien Barrere, Björn Reineking, Maxime Jeaunatre and Georges Kunstler, currently in preparation.
+Repository containing the code to run the model and statistical analyses of the paper "_Forest storm resilience depends on the interplay between functional composition and climate - insights from European-scale simulations_" by Julien Barrere, Björn Reineking, Maxime Jeaunatre and Georges Kunstler, currently in preparation.

 The code requires prior installation of the [matreex](https://github.com/gowachin/matreex) R package, developped by Maxime Jeaunatre (INRAE), and of the ```targets``` package.
 The data folder, required to run the code, can be made available upon request to julien.barrere@inrae.fr